ManuLasker/fastapi_bundle_course/README.md

 This course is devided into three courses:

-- Modern Apis With FastAPIS
+- Modern Apis With FastAPI
+- Full web apps with FastAPI